 Stephen H. Carpenter, Jr., has advocated in courtrooms for over twenty years.
-Stephen has been ranked from 2009-2015 by one ranking service as one of the best three civilian military defense lawyers in the country.
-He is a former Marine and Army JAG Officer.
-He received a Honorable Discharge from the Army 2004, and the Navy in 1996.
+He has been ranked from 2009-2015 by one ranking service as one of the three best civilian military defense lawyers in the country.
+Mr. Carpenter formerly served with the U.S. Army and U.S. Marine Corps.
+Stephen exclusively defends uniformed members faced with adverse actions under the UCMJ.

-His trial skills have been sought after by more than just his Clients.
-Through the years Mr. Carpenter has also been invited my military defense counsel to teach at local and regional conferences.
-He fulfilled selections as an Adjunct Professor in Trial Advocacy at the University of Washington School of Law; and was trained and certified by the U.S. Department of Justice at its National Advocacy School (NAC).
-Finally, the preeminent National Institute for Trial Advocacy (NITA) awarded Stephen its designation as a “Trial Advocacy Trainer” in 2008.
-Stephen benefited from specialized law enforcement training on the Reid Interview & Interrogation Techniques.
+In 2003, U.S. Department of Justice certified him, in criminal law, at its National Advocacy School.
+In 2008, the National Institute for Trial Advocacy (NITA) awarded him its designation as a “Trial Advocacy Trainer.”
+Stephen also recently benefited from specialized law enforcement training on the Reid Interview & Interrogation Techniques.
 This insider-perspective has empowered his cross-examinations of federal OSI, CID, NCIS and CGIS agents who have undergone Reid training.

-Stephen formerly served as the Chair, Vice Chair and Treasurer of the Washington State Bar Section’s Legal Assistance to Military Personnel (LAMP).
+This lawyer formerly served as the Chair-elect, Vice Chair and Treasurer of the Washington State Bar Section’s Legal Assistance to Military Personnel (LAMP).
 Stephen is a member in good standing with the Washington State Supreme Court, both U.S. District Courts of the State of Washington, and the U.S. Federal Claims Court.
-Mr. Carpenter has been admitted to practice before the Court of Appeals for the Armed Forces (CAAF), the Army Court of Criminal Appeals, the Air Force Court of Criminal Appeals, the Navy and Marine Corps Courts of Criminal Appeals, and finally, the Coast Guard Court of Criminal Appeals, as a matter of right.
+Mr. Carpenter has been admitted to practice before the Court of Appeals for the Armed Forces (CAAF), the Army Court of Criminal Appeals, the Air Force Court of Criminal Appeals and the Navy and Marine Corps Courts of Criminal Appeals.

 Languages Spoken: German